mwjones2009/express_realtors/README.md

 #### Part 3
 - Take the app one step further by creating a second route called Houses that returns an array of similar objects, but with Houses instead of Apartments.
 These objects can have properties such as "numberOfBedrooms", "numberOfBathrooms", "hasPorch", and anything else you'd want to see in a housing listing

+#### Part 4
+- using our Request Params, create Detail pages that only show one specific apartment or house, based off of the object's index of the array (hint, since arrays start at 0 you may need to do some math to make our params match up our indexes better